To understand the ecology of geckos in Kenya, it’s essential to get acquainted with the different species of this lizard that call the country home.

 They’re great climbers and will often run away quickly if startled.
 The scales on their back feet act like velcro hooks, so they can easily stick to surfaces like tree trunks and branches.

-5. Crested Geckos
+5. Crested Gecko

-Crested geckos are the most common types of geckos in Kenya.
+Crested geckos are the most common type of geckos in Kenya.
 They are relatively small, measuring only 10 cm long on average.
 Crested geckos typically have brown and cream-colored stripes running down their backs and tails.

 The crest at the top of their head can be raised or lowered, depending on the mood that they’re in.
-These small lizards are nocturnal and will eat all types of insects, including spiders and scorpions!
+These small lizards are nocturnal and will eat all insects, including spiders and scorpions!
 They also feed on plant matter and fruit when they can find it.

 Crested geckos are the best type of lizard to keep as pets because they don’t need a heat lamp like some other lizards.
 In addition, these geckos don’t require special supplements or food sources since they live off bugs and plant matter.